Abhinav-26/Machine-Learning-Minor-Projects/README.md

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Cat-Dog%20Prediction%20using%20CNN">13.
 Cat-Dog Prediction Using CNN</a><br>
 In this Project I have build a Cat-Dog Prediction model using the concepts of CNN.
 This is a very basic project of CNN, DeepLearning.
 This is one of the most beginner friendly project that every beginner usually builds.
 This project will help you to clear the basic concepts CNN and how it can be implemented in image classification.

+## Natural Language Processing
+<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Reddit's%20Flair%20Detection%20with%20Transfer%20Learning%20%2B%20EDA">10.
+Reddit's Flair Detection with Transfer Learning + EDA</a><br>
+In this directory we have created a Reddits Flair Detector.
+Here we are not lettting the Embedding Layer to initialize it's random weights.
+We are using a TRANSFER LEARNING approach to train the model.
+We are using FastText crawl embeddings for transfer learning.
+These are pre-trained word embeddings trained and released by Facebook after training on 2 million words.<br><br>